brandur/sorg/content/nanoglyphs-drafts/011-home.md

 However, `io_submit` and company aren't without their own warts.
 Most notably, `io_submit` is a still a blocking operation for most file I/O!
 (Remember, `io_submit` is supposed to dispatch operations which are waited on with `io_getevents`, not be synchronous itself.)
 It's possible to have `io_submit` run truly asynchronously, but to do so it must be passed files that were opened with `O_DIRECT`, or with unbuffered access.

 `O_DIRECT` bypasses the operating system's page cache and other niceties and is an extremely low-level mechanism aimed at complex programs that need perfect control over what they're doing.
-Famously, [Linus hates it](https://lkml.org/lkml/2007/1/10/233), and the chances are that it's legitimate uses are few and far between, which all puts a dramatic damper on the utility of `io_submit`.
+Famously, [Linus hates it](https://lkml.org/lkml/2007/1/10/233), and the chances are that its legitimate uses are few and far between, which all puts a dramatic damper on the utility of `io_submit`.
 This is all very poorly documented.

 ---